-Surface-air-temperature-anomalies maps relative to the 1981-2010 means for the North Atlantic region are available from the U.S. National Oceanic and Atmospheric Administration's (NOAA 2019) interactive website.
-In 2019, the annual anomalies were normal over the Scotian Shelf and the Gulf of Maine (Figure 3).
-The seasonal anomaly of these regions was normal during the summer and fall, and below normal during winter and spring (Figure 4).
+Surface air temperature anomalies maps relative to the 1981-2010 means for the North Atlantic region are available from the U.S. National Oceanic and Atmospheric Administration's interactive website.
+In 2020, the annual anomalies were above normal over the Scotian Shelf and the Gulf of Maine (Figure 3).
+The seasonal anomaly of these regions was normal during the spring, and above normal during winter, summer, and fall (Figure 4).

-Monthly air-temperature anomalies for 2018 and 2019 relative to their 1981-2010 means at six sites in the Scotian Shelf/Gulf of Maine region are shown in Figure 5.
+Monthly air temperature anomalies for 2019 and 2020 relative to their 1981-2010 means at six sites in the Scotian Shelf/Gulf of Maine region are shown in Figure 5.
 Monthly mean-temperature data for Canadian sites are from Environment Canada's Adjusted Homogenized Canadian Climate Data (AHCCD) where available (Vincent et al. 2012).
-In cases where no data were available, observed monthly mean values from the Canadian Climate Summaries (CCS) at the Environment Canada website were used, and anomalies are relative to the CCS long-term means.
-This is the case for 2009-2011 and 2014-2016 at Sable Island.
-Monthly means from the Monthly Climatic Data for the World (NOAA 2020) were used for Boston.
-In general, all sites except Boston show that 2019 had slightly-below or normal temperatures throughout the year except the summer.
-Air temperatures during summer were either normal or slightly-above normal (Figure 5).
-Boston air temperatures were above normal for the year except for November 2019.
-The observed and normalized annual anomalies for these stations are listed in Table 1.
+In cases where no data were available, observed monthly mean values from the Canadian Climate Summaries (CCS) at the Environment Canada website were used.
+Monthly means from the Monthly Climatic Data for the World (Menne et al. 2017) were used for Boston.
+In general, all sites show that 2020 has above- or near-normal temperatures for most of the year, with April and May being below or near normal for Saint John, Halifax, Yarmouth, and Boston.

-In 2019, the mean annual-air-temperature anomalies were negative or normal at all sites, with anomalies ranging from -0.6 to 0.0 SD, except for Boston, which was 1.7 SD above the climatology.
+In 2020, the mean annual air temperature anomalies were above normal at all sites with anomalies ranging from +1.6 to +2.3 SD (Table 1).
 The time series of annual anomalies indicates that all sites have increasing temperatures over the long-term with decadal-scale variability superimposed (Figure 6).
 Over decadal and shorter periods, there are times when there is no trend or a decreasing trend in the temperature.
-Linear trends from 1900 to present for Sydney, Sable Island, Halifax, Yarmouth, Saint John, and Boston correspond to changes (and 95% confidence limits) per century of +0.6°C (0.4°C, +0.9°C), +1.3°C (+1.0°C, +1.6°C), +1.1°C (+0.8°C, +1.3°C), +1.0°C (+0.8°C, +1.3°C), and +2.5°C (+2.2°C, +2.7°C), respectively (Figure 6).
+Linear trends from 1900 to present for Sydney, Sable Island, Halifax, Yarmouth, Saint John, and Boston correspond to changes (and 95% confidence limits) per century of +1.2°C (0.8°C, +1.5°C), +1.4°C (+1.0°C, +1.7°C), +1.9°C (+1.6°C, +2.3°C), +1.2°C (+0.8°C, +1.6°C), and +2.6°C (+2.3°C, +3.0°C), respectively (Figure 6).

-The air-temperature anomalies for the six Scotian Shelf/Gulf of Maine sites are summarized in Figure 7 as a composite sum that illustrates two points.
+The air temperature anomalies for the six Scotian Shelf/Gulf of Maine sites are summarized in Figure 7 as a composite sum that illustrates two points.
 Firstly, for most years the anomalies have the same sign; that is, the stacked bars coincide.
-Since 1900, when all sites were operating, 96 of the 120 years had five or more stations with the annual anomalies having the same signs; for 67 years, all six stations had anomalies with the same sign.
-This indicates that the spatial scale of the air-temperature patterns is greater than the largest spacing between sites.
-Previous analyses yielded an e-folding scale of 1800 km (Petrie et al. 2009).
+Since 1900, when all sites were operating, 97 of the 121 years had five or more stations with the annual anomalies having the same signs; for 68 years, all six stations had anomalies with the same sign.
+This indicates that the spatial scale of the air temperature patterns is greater than the largest spacing between sites.
+Previous analyses yielded an e-folding decorrelation scale of 1800 km (Petrie et al. 2009).
 Secondly, the time scale of the dominant variability has been changing from longer periods for the first half of the record to shorter periods for the second half.